Thailand Agent Orange Compensation Benefits for US Veterans

 Which Veterans Are Eligible For Thailand Agent Orange Claims?

 VA regulations state that Vietnam Era veterans whose service involved duty on or near the perimeters of military bases in Thailand anytime between February 28, 1961, and May 7, 1975, may qualify for VA benefits based on herbicide exposure.
 Specifically, the VA stated that the following veterans may have been exposed to herbicides such as Agent Orange:

-- Air Force Veterans who served on Royal Thai Air Force (RTAF) bases at U-Tapao, Ubon, Nakhon Panom, Udorn, Takhli, Korat, and Don Muang, near the air base perimeter
+- U.S. Air Force Veterans who served on Royal Thai Air Force Bases (RTAF bases) at U-Tapao, Ubon, Nakhon Panom, Udorn, Takhli, Korat, and Don Muang, near the air base perimeter

 - Army Veterans who provided perimeter security on RTAF bases in Thailand

 - Army Veterans who were stationed on some small Army installations in Thailand (The VA requires the veteran to have been a member of a military police unit or assigned a military police occupational specialty whose duty placed them at or near the base perimeter).

 To recap, the VA states that these veterans must have been near the air base perimeter anytime between February 28, 1961 and May 7, 1975; U.S. Army Veterans who provided perimeter security on RTAF bases in Thailand anytime between February 28, 1961 and May 7, 1975; and U.S. Army Veterans who were stationed on some small Army installations in Thailand anytime between February 28, 1961 and May 7, 1975.